TeamIlluminati/G1ANT/Chingari addon Web/Commands/ChingariWebOpenCommand.md

 ## Description

-This command opens the quora website in the user provided browser.
+This command opens the chingari website in the user provided browser.

 | Argument         | Type       | Required   | Default Value                                               | Description                                                 |
 | ---------------- | ---------- | ---------- | ----------------------------------------------------------- | ----------------------------- |